kierancrown/css-namespace/README.md

 # CSS Namespace

-This utility takes a css file (input) and prefixes (namespaces) the css rules with a selector.
+This utility takes a css file (input) and prefixes (namespaces) the css rules with a predefined selector.

 ## Why

-I was trying to contain the Tailwind CSS library styles within a container.
-I couldn't see a easy way to prepend every css rule with my `#app` selector.
-So I decided to write this small utility to get the job done.
+I needed to add a selector to every single rule in a large CSS file post build.
+I couldn't find anything that did what I needed, so I built it!

 ## Running